Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 One is the usual GitHub pull request, for developers.

 Another is the [apiview](https://apiview.dev/), for architects.
 GitHub pull request (PR) should automatically trigger the apiview.
-If this does not happen, upload one manually:
+If this does not happen, please help to file an issue in [azure-sdk-tools](https://github.com/azure/azure-sdk-tools) to report the failure.
+And you can upload one manually:

  - Build the SDK, Run `dotnet pack` to create SDK package.
  - Login apiview with GitHub account.